-Older children model more sophisticated, complex problem solving and critical thinking.
-So, younger children are able to develop skills without the guidance of an adult teacher.
-In other words, if it weren’t for the older child, the younger child would most likely have to seek, or rely on, the adult.
+Older children model more sophisticated, complex problem-solving and critical thinking.
+So, younger children can develop skills without the guidance of an adult teacher.
+In other words, if it weren’t for the older child, the younger child would likely have to seek, or rely on, the adult.
 So, the younger child develops independence and feels secure about his capabilities.

 Same Teacher, Same Classroom

-The child and her teacher are able to truly get to know and to trust one another over the years.
-The child becomes intimately familiar with the environment, and begins to understand himself as a learner and as a person of the world.
-The classroom community is strong and family like in the children and teachers supporting and caring for one another.
+The child and her teacher can genuinely get to know and trust one another over the years.
+The child becomes intimately familiar with the environment and begins to understand himself as a learner and as a person in the world.
+The classroom community is solid and family-like in the children and teachers supporting and caring for one another.

 Child Develops at his Own Pace